vinceskahan/v5wiki/maxbotix-recipe.md

 </td>
 <td>
 <a href="maxbotix-recipe/hi-tank-sensor.png"><img src="maxbotix-recipe/hi-tank-sensor.png" width="150"></a><br/>
 Tank sensor.
 Each sensor points down at the water surface, mounted in a PVC pipe on top of each tank.
+A single cat5e ethernet cable provides 4 twisted pairs for the signal and ground to each of four sensors.
+A 5V bus from a step-down transformer provides power to each sensor (the black wires).
 </td>
 <td>
 <a href="maxbotix-recipe/hi-four-tank-wiring.png"><img src="maxbotix-recipe/hi-four-tank-wiring.png" width="150"></a><br/>